 A: Scouts can choose any merit badges they want provided there are openings in the class.

-Q4: Will Scouts actually do a Hornaday project, or just work on merit badges?
+Q4: Will Scouts actually do a Distinguished Conservation Service project, or just work on merit badges?

 Q5: What type of facilities are there, or is it considered primitive?
 Do we bring our own tents and other Troop supplies?

 A: The Conservation Awards Weekend is held at Lost Pines Scout Reservation, and we camp outdoors at campsites.
 Scouts / Scouters will need to provide their own tents and sleeping gear.
 Cars must be parked at the parking lot next to the front gate.
 Lost Pines Scout Reservation is a “pack-in” camp.
 As such, cars, trailers or other vehicles will not be permitted beyond the main parking lot.
 Scouts are expected to pack their gear from the parking lot to the campsite (0.19-0.5 miles).
 If you need assistance, please contact Jessica Snider (firstname.lastname@example.org) in advance.
 There are water, toilets, and shower facilities near each campsite.
 All meals are provided as part of the weekend and it is recommended that Scouts bring their own cups.

 Q6: Are there shower facilities?
 If we have co-ed leadership, are there facilities to accommodate the females?

 A: Yes, all restroom and shower facilities are single occupancy and can be used by any Scout or Scouter.